nachocaru/xaprb.com/content/blog/2006-05-24-subscribe.md

 <h3>RSS feeds</h3>

-<p>If you don&#8217;t use <a href="http://en.wikipedia.org/wiki/RSS_(protocol)">RSS</a>, I encourage you to try it.
-It&#8217;s the best thing since sliced bread.
+<p>If you don't use <a href="http://en.wikipedia.org/wiki/RSS_(protocol)">RSS</a>, I encourage you to try it.
+It's the best thing since sliced bread.
 I tried a few feed readers, and eventually settled on Google Reader.
 It works for me, but your mileage may vary.</p>

 <p>Here are some quick links you can use to subscribe:</p>